Aziz-Saries/frost-project/README.md

 6. **Hyperparameter Tuning**
 Optimized model parameters using cross-validation to improve performance and reduce overfitting.
 7. **Model Evaluation**
-Evaluated performance using accuracy, precision, recall, F1-score, and probabilistic calibration metrics.
+Evaluated performance using ROC-AUC, PR-AUC, BRIER, and RMSE
 8. **Unseen Station Testing**
 Tested the trained model on the station that was not included during training to assess real-world generalization.
 9. **Probabilistic Forecasting**